Chattanooga Tai Chi and Qi Gong Classes

 About The Yang Style Of Tai Chi Chuan:

 Our center focuses on the Yang style of Tai Chi, which is one of the most widely practiced styles of Tai Chi world-wide.
-We start all students on what is known as the Classical Yang Style Long Form.
-The form contains 125 movements and takes 25-40 minutes to perform.
+We start all students on what is known as the Classical Yang Style Forty Two Big Circle Form.
+The form contains 42 movements and takes 10-15 minutes to perform.
 Most students can learn the form within 3-6 months.
-As students advance, training in Tai Chi weapons forms and push hands (sparring) will be offered as appropriate.
+As students advance, training in the Tai Chi long form, Tai Chi weapons forms and push hands (sparring) will be offered as appropriate.

 While Tai Chi is ultimately a martial art, most people focus on the well researched health aspects of the routine and that is certainly our focus here.
 For more details about the history of the Yang style and the lineage through which my instruction comes, see the yang style details page and view some Tai Chi videos.